-This statement was published on 18 March 2020 - please refer to the latest statement from Fundraising Regulator and Chartered Institute of Fundraising.
+This statement has been withdrawn - please refer to the latest statement from the Fundraising Regulator.

 Following the government’s advice on social distancing, the Institute of Fundraising (IoF) and Fundraising Regulator advise all charities to reflect seriously on whether to continue public fundraising (face to face, door to door and private site) due to the increased health risk to the population at large, as well as to fundraisers and volunteers.
 A thorough risk assessment should be carried out, and any decision to continue public fundraising should be documented and made at the most senior level.

 We give this advice in the context of the government’s guidance, as well as following concerns raised to both the IoF and Fundraising Regulator by members of the public, and with a view to maintaining the reputation of charities and charitable fundraising as a whole.